 1. Technology is useless without strategy

 There’s a misconception that procuring new technologies will put you on a surefire path to digital maturity — that you’re now suddenly on the cutting edge, ahead of the curve, and finally hold a true competitive advantage.
 But implementing new technology without a clear strategy is like jumping into the ocean without knowing how to swim.
-You may keep your head above water for a period of time, but you’ll be using every ounce of endurance you can muster.
-Simply put, the situation is too high risk to dive in without a plan.
+You may keep your head above water for some time, but you’ll be using every ounce of endurance you can muster.
+Simply put, the situation is too risky to dive in without a plan.

 2. Digital transformation starts at the top

 As Gartner notes in a recent article about DX in government, successful digital transformation is not squarely on IT departments’ shoulders.
 “Ownership of digital transformation must start with the CEO (or person with the equivalent title) — not the CIO,” it states.
 This isn’t just true for the public sector but for all industries.
 Digitally mature companies have leaders who take charge of their evolving DX strategies, including CEOs, CFOs, COOs, leaders of innovation, and R&D. These key players must be engaged from the start and remain committed throughout the journey.

 Pro tip: Company leaders should meet regularly (at a minimum, quarterly) to evaluate the success of their technologies and processes and reassess the DX plan as needed.